jgoalby/jgoalby.github.io/games/template/readme.md

   Update settings to be able to store settings objects Have a category for each setting, audio for example Have a way to get the settings from the settings plugin

+# Perhaps have a way to specify keyboard shortcuts for things like the console

 # Keyboard stuff
 - Have a quit button in the game